Out with the old, as Chinese chase new luxury labels abroad

-Chinese consumers are increasingly traveling alone, rather than in groups, and are more likely to buy for themselves or friends than for their boss, or the spouse of a government official.
-Just over two years ago, around a third of Chinese luxury purchases centered on gifts-for-favors including Rolex watches, Hennessy cognac and Gucci handbags.
+Chinese consumers are increasingly travelling alone, rather than in groups, and are more likely to buy for themselves or friends than for their boss, or the spouse of a government official.
+Just over two years ago, around a third of Chinese luxury purchases centred on gifts-for-favours including Rolex watches, Hennessy cognac and Gucci handbags.

 Beijing's clamp-down on corruption and conspicuous spending since 2012 has squashed that market and prompted more Chinese to buy luxury goods abroad to save money and shop anonymously.